Explaining this resource

 How the Equal Opportunity Act interacts with the Charter

 The Charter interacts with the Equal Opportunity Act in a number of ways.
 Under section 38 of the Charter, 'public authorities'(4) must not act in a way that is incompatible with a human right, or fail to give proper consideration to relevant human rights in making a decision.
 That is, if a public authority unlawfully discriminates against a person in breach of the Equal Opportunity Act, the conduct may also constitute a breach of the right to equality under the Charter.
-Importantly, VCAT operates as a 'public authority' when carrying out certain administrative functions under the Equal Opportunity Act, including granting temporary exemptions from unlawful discrimination (see Section 4(2)(j)).
+Importantly, VCAT operates as a 'public authority' when carrying out certain administrative functions under the Equal Opportunity Act, including granting temporary exemptions from unlawful discrimination (see Section 4(1)(j) of the Charter).
 In those circumstances VCAT must also consider and comply with Charter rights.
 For this reason, VCAT must consider its obligations under the Equal Opportunity Act in the context of the human rights protected by the Charter.
 VCAT must also consider the Charter right to equality when deciding whether to grant an exemption under the Equal Opportunity Act 2010 (s 90).

 Section 32 of the Charter also requires Victorian legislation to be interpreted consistently with human rights, 'so far as it is possible to do so consistently with their purpose'.
 VCAT and the courts need to look at human rights, therefore, when they are interpreting laws, including the Equal Opportunity Act.
 This has been found to require: